bounswe/bounswe2025group2/backend/genfit_django/README.md

 - logout
 - getting a notification and getting all notifications
 - marking a notification as read and marking all notifications as read
+- changing the password for an authenticated user

 ## Base URL